pixel3rr0r/whatsapp_chat_dump/README.md

 * Pandas
 * Yattag

-Furthermore, the ChatStorage.sqlite file (the WhatsApp Chat database) must be in the same directory.
+Furthermore, **the ChatStorage.sqlite file (the WhatsApp Chat database) and the media folder** must be in the same directory.

 ## Usage
 ```